stormxio/stormx-token/README.md

 2. If the user does not have enough unlocked token balance and is calling the function ``convert(uint256 amount)``, this contract accepts the GSN relayed call and charges users only if they will have enough unlocked new token balance after ``convert(uint256 amount)`` is executed, i.e. ``amount >= chargeFee``.

-3. If neither point 1 nor point 2 is satisfied, rejects the relayed call.
+3. If neither of the previous is satisfied, rejects the relayed call.

 #### GSN Support